Xray0302/Xray0302.github.io/_pages/about.md

 - *2023* Merit Postgraduate of HUST
 - *2023* First-class Scholarship for Postgraducates of HUST
 - *2022* Second-class Scholarship for Postgraducates of HUST
+- *2021* First-class Scholarship for Postgraducates of HUST
+- *2021* Freshmen scholarship for Postgraducates of HUST
 - *2021* Outstanding Graduate of HUST
-- *2021* First-class Scholarship for Postgraducates of HUST
 - *2020* Outstanding Individual in University Students Innovation and Entrepreneurship Project of HUST
-- *2019* Scholar for Scientific and Technological Innovation of HUST
+- *2019* Scholarship for Scientific and Technological Innovation of HUST
-- *2018* Scholar for Scientific and Technological Innovation of HUST
+- *2018* Scholarship for Scientific and Technological Innovation of HUST
+- *2017* Self-improvement scholarship

 # 🏆 Competitions
 - *2023* The 19th “Huawei Cup” China Post-graduate Mathematical Contest in Modeling   (*"Modeling Star" nomination* & *National First-class Prize* & *Huawei Special First Prize*)